I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/nf-spbcx-spbrequestgettransferparameters.md

 <p><i>TransferBuffer</i> is an optional pointer into which <b>SpbRequestGetTransferParameters</b> writes a pointer to an MDL that describes the physical page layout for the transfer buffer.
 The transfer buffer can be described by a single MDL or by an MDL chain.
 A simple buffer, which consists of a contiguous block of virtual memory, is described by a single MDL.
 If a transfer buffer is formatted as a scatter-gather list, each contiguous block of virtual memory in the buffer is described by an MDL in an MDL chain.
 For more information about MDLs, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565421">Using MDLs</a>.</p>

-<p>To request an I/O transfer sequence, a client (peripheral driver) of the SPB controller driver sends an <a href="https://msdn.microsoft.com/library/windows/hardware/hh450857">IOCTL_SPB_EXECUTE_SEQUENCE</a> request that contains a list of the transfers in the sequence.
-Your controller driver can call <b>SpbRequestGetTransferParameters</b> to obtain information about a particular transfer in the sequence.</p>

-<p>The <i>Index</i> parameter is an index that identifies a particular transfer in the sequence.
-If N is the number of transfers in the sequence, valid indexes range from 0 to N–1.
-To determine the number of transfers in the sequence, call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450922">SpbRequestGetParameters</a> method.
-This method retrieves an <a href="https://msdn.microsoft.com/library/windows/hardware/hh406218">SPB_TRANSFER_DESCRIPTOR</a> structure that contains the request parameters.
-The <b>TransferCount</b> member of this structure specifies the number of transfers in the sequence.</p>

-<p>If <i>TransferDescriptor</i> is non-NULL, the caller must call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh406219">SPB_TRANSFER_DESCRIPTOR_INIT</a> function to initialize the structure before calling  <b>SpbRequestGetTransferParameters</b>.
-After the structure is initialized, it can be reused as many times as needed without being reinitialized.</p>

-<p><i>TransferBuffer</i> is an optional pointer into which <b>SpbRequestGetTransferParameters</b> writes a pointer to an MDL that describes the physical page layout for the transfer buffer.
-The transfer buffer can be described by a single MDL or by an MDL chain.
-A simple buffer, which consists of a contiguous block of virtual memory, is described by a single MDL.
-If a transfer buffer is formatted as a scatter-gather list, each contiguous block of virtual memory in the buffer is described by an MDL in an MDL chain.
-For more information about MDLs, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565421">Using MDLs</a>.</p>

 ## -requirements
 <table>
 <tr>